Connect privately on your Android

 And though some dark web marketplaces offer user reviews, which provide some level of vetting, not all do.
 Lack of regulation by authorities and by other users allows for prime scamming opportunities — products listed and purchased, but never actually sent to the customer.

 Data breaches often show up quickly on the dark web.
-You can purchase compromised credit cards, social security numbers, and other data, depending on what has been exposed in the breach — this is a common way for identity theft to occur.
+You can purchase compromised credit cards, social security numbers, and other data, depending on what has been exposed in the breach — this is a common way for identity theft and doxing attacks to occur.

 If you happen to be a victim, make sure you report the identity theft as soon as possible.
 And remember that there are better (and safer) ways to prevent identity theft than being forced to buy back your data off the dark web.